Tom Kundig Collection

 Tom Kundig

-Commercially available through 12th Avenue Iron, The Tom Kundig Collection is an extension of Kundig’s interest in designing approachable architecture that conveys an honesty of materials and emphasizes moments of human connection.
+Commercially available through Seattle-based Argent Fabrication, who creates each piece in their metalworking studio, the Tom Kundig Collection is an extension of Kundig’s interest in designing approachable architecture that conveys an honesty of materials and emphasizes moments of human connection.
 Blackened steel remains a primary material for the collection, but most products are now also offered in bronze and stainless steel.
 The line translates Olson Kundig’s renowned full-service design approach to everyday objects that are tactile, human-scale and accessible.

 Team